wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 The additional offers can be displayed in multiple locations on the Checkout Page.
 You can display them as “Before Order Summary”, “Before Payment Gateways”, “After Payment Gateways”, and “Before Place Order Button”.

-**8) Choose the Background Color of the Bump Offer Box** Customize the background color of the bump offer box as per liking using the background color feature.
+**8) Choose the Background Color of the Bump Offer Box** Customize the background color of the bump offer box as per your liking using the background color feature.
 Make the offer as attractive as you can by choosing the righteous color combinations and elevate your AOV

 **9) Sandbox Mode**
 Our WooCommerce Order Bump plugin has Sandbox mode that gives you the ability to Live Preview and Customize the Order Bump Offer layout and modify every element before making it Live.

-**10) Responsive Order Bumps design**
+**10) Responsive Order Bumps Design**
 The WooCommerce upsell bump offers are completely responsive for every type of device no matter whether it is Desktop, Mobile, or Tablet.

 **11) Behavioral Reporting**